-On July 25, 2002, the reorganization of the Commission was approved, thereby establishing the Stream Protection and Management Branch.
-The Branch is comprised of the Instream Use and Protection Section and the Surface Water Regulation Section.
-The duties of the Instream Use and Protection Section, which shall focus on the implementation of Section 174C-31, HRS, include, but are not limited to the following:
+In line with the Supreme Court decision, the Commission established the Stream Protection and Management (SPAM) Branch in July 2002.
+The SPAM Branch is comprised of the Instream Use and Protection Section and the Surface Water Regulation Section.
+The duties of the Instream Use and Protection Section, which focus on the implementation of Section 174C-31, HRS, include, but are not limited to, the following: